 This means that revenue is recognised during the period in which the service was rendered or the product was delivered to the customer.

-Additionally, there is no requirement for a correlation between the timing of cash collection and revenue recognition.
+There is no requirement for a correlation between the timing of cash collection and revenue recognition.
 A customer is not required to pay for a service on the day it was rendered.
 Even though the customer has not yet paid in full, it is reasonable to assume that he or she will do so in the future.
 Since the company has rendered the service, it will record the revenue as earned even if payment has not yet been received.

 For instance, Lynn Sanders owns Printing Plus, a small printing company.
 On August 10, she completed a print job for a client.
 The client did not pay cash for the service at that time; instead, he or she was billed for the service and paid later.
 When should Lynn record revenue, on August 10 or upon receipt of payment?
 On August 10, Lynn should record revenue as earned.
 She rendered the service to the client, and it is reasonable to assume that the client will pay at a later date.